Day 0 - Travel down!!

 At Taunton I had to ride through the centre, passing by the Somerset Cricket ground which let me know I'd finally left Devon.
 There was one point where I met a cyclist at some traffic lights on red; we both went off in different directions but then he zoomed past me again a few minutes later on, giving me a puzzled look as he did so.
 Given my leisurely pace compared to his speed I'd obviously found the shortcut!

-Getting onto the Taunton & Bridgwater canal was a little tricky at one point; I couldn't zoom into the map on my GPS enough to see which side of canal I should be on (there was a path on both sides at this point) so I had to guess, fortunately guessing right.
+Getting onto the Taunton & Bridgwater canal was a little tricky at one point; I couldn't zoom into the map on my GPS enough to see which side of canal I should be on (there was a path on both sides at this point) so I had to guess, fortunately guessing correctly.

 Taunton & Bridgwater canal